 How do blogs make money?

-A commercial blog may offer some of its products or services for sale in a couple of different ways.
+A commercial blog may offer some of its products or services for sale in several ways.

-2. Links to various products, possibly with photos, could be placed on various pages of the blog.
+- Links to various products, possibly with photos, could be placed on various blog pages.

 A personal blog also has multiple different ways to generate revenue.
 We will go into a little more detail about them in the next section.
-Suffice it to say that there are many bloggers who have managed to cultivate a variety of revenue streams with their blogs.
+Suffice it to say that many bloggers have managed to cultivate various revenue streams with their blogs.

-1. Ads can be placed on blogs that will pay the blogger when enough readers click on it.
+- Ads can be placed on blogs that will pay the blogger when enough readers click on them.

-3. Affiliate marketing is a combination of the previous two.
+- Affiliate marketing is a combination of the previous two.
 A link in a blog post will take the reader to a product page of a commercial website.
-If the reader then buys something on that website, the blogger will receive a commission.
+The blogger will receive a commission if the reader buys something on that website.

-It is worth noting that both sponsored posts and affiliate marketing links must be disclosed by the blogger.
+It is worth noting that the blogger must disclose both sponsored posts and affiliate marketing links.
 That is so readers will be aware that the blogger is being paid to write about the products or services of a company.

 What is the difference between a blog and a website?

-There are usually a couple of major differences between a blog and a website.
+There are usually some major differences between a blog and a website.
 Basically, a blog will only be a series of posts, while a website can oftentimes be more complicated.

 For instance, either a person or a business may have a website that consists entirely of its blog.
-That is because it is possible to automatically display information on every page of a blog.
+That is because it can display information automatically on every blog page.
 So a business may have its contact information and hours of operation visible, no matter which posts a viewer happens to be reading.
 For that matter, a blog can have multiple static pages.

 Most often, though, a company will have a home page with that information, as pages for various products and possibly other items of interest.
 Each page will usually be accessed by either tabs or links that are visible on every page of the website.
 Personal blogs may be part of larger websites.

 Another major difference between a website and a blog is that websites often contain a lot of static information that does not need to be edited frequently.
 For instance, if a company selling water filters has a page about how their water filters work, that is unlikely to change.
-Blogs, on the other hand, usually add posts on a regular basis.
+Blogs, on the other hand, usually add posts regularly.